buyuan/ACCFinalProject/README.md

 ## Deployment

-To deploy this project import it in the Eclipse IDE and run TST.java to start the search engine.
+- To deploy this project import it in the Eclipse IDE and run TST.java to start the search engine.
+- Before running TST.java make sure that the path from which text files are read (check variable file and file2) is updated to the local path of the system.
+- Check Attribute.java and update the output path to the local path of the system if you want to crawl other websites.